Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

 \subsubsection{CNN-based model}

-We have extended the application of the nnU-Net framework (\cite{nnU-Net}), traditionally a pioneer in medical image segmentation, to tackle translation tasks.
-Our previous work (\cite{adapted_nnU-Net}) provides an adaptation of the nnU-Net for synthesis tasks and showed promise with a standard MSE loss function.
+We have extended the application of the nnU-Net framework \cite{nnU-Net}, traditionally a pioneer in medical image segmentation, to tackle translation tasks.
+Our previous work \cite{adapted_nnU-Net} provides an adaptation of the nnU-Net for synthesis tasks and showed promise with a standard MSE loss function.
 The adapted model retains the original framework's preprocessing and low-complexity architecture, which benefits from not being dependent on a discriminator, a component known for its training challenges.
 We propose a new version of the adapted nnU-Net incorporating the proposed AFP loss in the training process.
 This setup enables us to precisely quantify the impact of our AFP loss, whether used alone or paired with an L1 loss, providing a robust framework for improving medical image synthesis.
-The model has been made publicly available at \url{https://github.com/Phyrise/nnU-Net_translation}.
+The model has been made publicly available at \url{https://github.com/Phyrise/nnUNet_translation}.
+For network optimization, we use the default nnU-Net parameters: SGD with momentum 0.99 and Nesterov acceleration, an initial learning rate of 0.01, a weight decay of 0.0001 for regularization, and a batch size of 2.